Nowroji Saklatwala: Honours

 Saklatwala was appointed a Companion of the Order of the Indian Empire (CIE) in the 1923 New Year Honours, knighted in the 1933 Birthday Honours and further knighted as a Knight Commander of the Order of the British Empire (KBE) in the 1937 Coronation Honours.

 Death

-He died suddenly from heart failure while in France, aged 62.
+He died due to heart failure while in France, aged 62.
 He was succeeded by his second cousin J.R.D.
 Tata as the chairman of the company.
 He is buried in the Parsi section of Brookwood Cemetery in Surrey.